Informfully/Documentation/docs/source/metrics.rst

    * - Calibration Category
      - Category
      - [0,1]
-     - Compares the complexity distribution of the recommendation list with the user's category preferences (bases on their reading history).
+     - Compares the complexity distribution of the recommendation list with the user's category preferences (based on their reading history).
      - A higher value indicates greater deviation from the user's category preferences.
    * - Calibration Category
      - Complexity
      - [0,1]
-     - Compares the complexity distribution of the recommendation list with the user's complexity preferences (bases on their reading history).
+     - Compares the complexity distribution of the recommendation list with the user's complexity preferences (based on their reading history).
      - A higher value indicates greater deviation from the user's complexity preferences.
    * - Fragmentation
      - Story